13 Silent Thyroid Symptoms to Watch Out For

 Feeling ravenous but not gaining weight

 On the other hand, if you’re suddenly able to squeeze into smaller-size clothes that haven’t fit in years—without a major change to your diet or workout regimen—you may have an overactive thyroid, which causes an increase in metabolism.
 “People often report that their appetite is up and they’re eating a lot, but they are losing weight instead of gaining,” says Gupta.
+These are the 9 foods thyroid experts avoid.

 When your thyroid isn’t working right, neither is your brain.
 With an underactive thyroid, some people report feeling a “brain fog,” says Dr. Gupta.
 Others report experiencing subtle memory loss (such as that “it’s on the tip of my tongue!” feeling), or overall mental fatigue.
 An overactive thyroid can make it difficult to concentrate.
-These are other medical reasons you could have brain fog.

 An overload of thyroid hormones speeds up your body processes.
 “People say they feel like they’ve had too much caffeine or have heart palpitations even when they’re relaxed,” says Dr. Gupta.

 Daytime tiredness or the urge to nap can be an underactive thyroid symptom.
 “The body needs these thyroid hormones to produce energy,” says Dr. Gharib.
+Don’t miss these 7 healthy habits for a happy thyroid.

 If your periods become heavier, longer, or occur closer together, your thyroid might not be producing enough hormones.
 But if your periods get lighter or occur further apart, an overactive thyroid might be producing too many hormones.
-Make sure you never, ever ignore these period problems.

 Women who have difficulty conceiving with no family history of infertility—or who miscarry in the early stages of pregnancy—should get a thyroid screening, says Dr. Gupta.
 “Low hormone levels affect ovulation and predispose you to infertility or miscarriage,” says Dr. Gupta.
 “If you have thyroid disease, hormone supplementation can be very beneficial while trying to conceive and during pregnancy.”
+Also, be aware of these other health problems that you can blame on your thyroid.

 Thyroid problems often manifest even more silently in children, says Dr. Gupta, because kids won’t always be able to express their symptoms.
 “If you notice that they are growing significantly slower than their peers, complaining about muscles soreness, or if teachers say they’re jumpy and unfocused, that could be a sign that they have low hormone levels, which can affect their development,” says Dr. Gupta.